ArtiScales/ParcelManager/src/main/resources/doc/scenarioCreation.md

 The ***urbanFabric*** parameter defines the profile of the parcels parameters.
 Examples can be found in the folders of every *use cases*

+<h3>Optional</h3>
+Few special parameters could be parsed to the scenario.
+They could concern either processes or workflows.
+In order to be taken in consideration, the name of the parameter should be <i>optional</i> and its value should metion a parameter and its value separated by a ':'
+Parameters could either be
+* ***peripheralRoad*** (only for **Straight Skeleton** process).
+Generates of a peripheral road around the initial zone.  (i.e. to set the generation of a peripheral road, line should look like that : <i>"optional":"peripheralRoad:true"</i>).
+* ***adaptAreaOfUrbanFabric*** On-the-fly change of the parameters maximal area and minimal area of urban fabric profiles.
+For more information about this option, please read section 5.2 of Colomb et al. 2021.
+As this option is by default disabled, there's no need to add a : value (the line could look like <i>"optional":"adaptAreaOfUrbanFabric"</i>).
+* ***keepExistingRoad*** (only for **Zone Division** workflow).
+If true, will conserve the void left by road or public space in the zone to be reshaped.
+If false, will reshape all the zone.